 In 1997, Norz Computer moved to Schgörfling, a village on a beautiful lake called Attersee.
 At that time, we rented a shop and founded a computer service business.
 Our main focus changed to PC trading and installations, databases, networking and end-user training.
 We got our first certifications (Windows), and soon after, Citrix came into the picture: Metaframe 3.5 for NT 3.51, Metaframe 4 for NT 4.
 Elisabeth got Certified LPI, a leading certification for Linux.

 At that time, Elisabeth founded the very first computer school for women only.
+The school had not been located inside our office but in the neighboring village Seewalchen.
 It had been a big success and existed for about ten years!

 Elisabeth backtracked from daily business.
 She does all the paperwork, accounting, and legal stuff.
 Besides, she studied science in sports and works part-time as a trainer for one of Austria’s leading handball teams and a scientist in sports.